Tanantor/envoy-extproc-sdk/README.md

 #### `docker`

-The `docker-compose` is a setup with `envoy`, a naive "echo" HTTP server (see `tests/mocks/echo/echo.py`), and the example ExternalProcessor services from `examples/`.
+The `docker compose` is a setup with `envoy`, a naive "echo" HTTP server (see `tests/mocks/echo/echo.py`), and the example ExternalProcessor services from `examples/`.
 This way you can make plain HTTP requests and actually see outcomes from the filters.
 The single upstream `echo` server responds to any request with a JSON payload containing the following keys
 * `method`: the request method it saw
 * `path`: the request path
 * `headers`: a nested JSON of all the request headers it received